Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Signal Recovery Preliminaries

-In other words, there is no vector $x_1-x_2\neq 0$ in the nullspace of $A$.
+In other words, there is no vector $x_1-x_2\neq 0$ \JT{with $x_1,x_2\in\signalset$} in the nullspace of $A$.
 It is well-known that this is only possible if the signal set $\signalset$ is low-dimensional.
 There are multiple ways to define the notion of dimensionality of a set in $\R{n}$.
-In this paper, we focus on the upper box-counting dimension~\cite[Chapter~2]{falconer2004fractal} which is defined for a compact subset $S\subset\R{n}$ as
+In this paper, we focus on the upper box-counting dimension~\citep[Chapter~2]{falconer2004fractal} which is defined for a compact subset $S\subset\R{n}$ as

-where $N(S,\epsilon)$ is the minimum number of closed balls of radius $\epsilon$ with respect to the norm $\|\cdot\|$ that are required to cover $S$.
-This definition of dimension covers both well-behaved models such as compact manifolds and more general low-dimensional sets\footnote{\red{As discussed in~\Cref{subsec: low-dim models}, we can extend the box-counting dimension for non-compact conic sets.}}.
-The mapping $x\mapsto y$ is one-to-one for almost every forward operator $A\in\R{m\times n}$ if~\cite{sauer1991embedology}
+where $\mathds{N}(S,\epsilon)$ is the minimum number of closed balls of radius $\epsilon$ with respect to the norm $\|\cdot\|$ that are required to cover $S$. \JT{This definition of dimension is convenient for the theoretical results, and covers both well behaved models such as compact manifolds where the definition coincides with the more intuitive topological dimension, as well as more general sets}\footnote{\red{As discussed in~\Cref{subsec: low-dim models}, we can extend the box-counting dimension for non-compact conic sets.}}.
+The \JT{sensing} mapping is one-to-one for almost every operator $A\in\R{m\times n}$ \JT{when restricted to $\signalset$} if~\citep{sauer1991embedology}

 where $\Delta\signalset$ denotes the \red{difference set} defined as